Harriet F. Senie

 Books by Harriet F. Senie

-Coming Soon: Monumental Controversies: Mount Rushmore, Four Presidents, and Issues of National Identity
+Monumental Controversies: Mount Rushmore, Four Presidents, and the Quest for National Unity

 book coverMuseums and Public Art?